-Materials and methods
+2 Materials and methods

-GHI, DHI measurements and computed DNI from SPN1 sensors with concurrent TBM measurements as a reference were considered for six sites with different geographical and meteorological contexts: 4 mid-latitude sites Winster in England, NREL's Solar Radiation Research Laboratory, (Golden, Colorado, USA), SIRTA atmospheric observatorv.
-(Palaiseau, France), MeteoSwiss Aerological station (Payerne, Switzerland) and two tropical sites (Addu Atoll, in Maldives and Roseraye in Reunion Island).
+GHI and DHI measurements and computed DNI from SPN1 sensors with concurrent TBMs as a reference were considered for six sites with different geographical and meteorological contexts: four mid-latitude sites (Winster in England; NREL's Solar Radiation Research Laboratory, Golden, CO, USA; SIRTA atmospheric observatory, Palaiseau, France; MeteoSwiss Aerological station, Payerne, Switzerland) and two tropical sites (Addu Atoll in Maldives and Roseraye in Reunion Island).
 DNI for the SPN1 is computed from the 1 min averages of GHI and DHI, using Eq.
 (4).
-Table 2 summarizes the "sites" geo-location, the data temporal coverage, the instruments used and data volume descriptions.
+Table 2 summarizes the geo-location of the "sites", the data temporal coverage, the instruments used and data volume descriptions.

 Data from days for which operation failures can be identified (either from maintenance log-books or visual inspection of the data) were removed from the study.
-This corresponds to 28 days in Palaiseau (22 of these were affected by time stamp drift error for SPN1 data acquisition), 4 days in Golden, and 15 days in Roseraye (due to a cyclonic episode which made TBM unavailable for security reasons).
+This corresponds to 28 days in Palaiseau (22 of these were affected by time stamp drift error for SPN1 data acquisition), 4 days in Golden, and 15 days in Roseraye (due to a cyclonic episode that made TBM unavailable for safety reasons).

-For Payerne, the data used is part of the DNI-comparison campaign organized in the frame of the EU funded COST Action ES1002 Weather Intelligence for Renewable Energies (WIRE).
+For Payerne, the data used are part of the DNI-comparison campaign organized in the frame of the EU-funded COST Action ES1002 Weather Intelligence for Renewable Energies (WIRE).
 Three SPN1 radiometers have been installed for this campaign together with two triplets of rotating shadow-band radiometers from different manufacturers.
-Available data was already partly quality controlled, in particular for DNI reference measurements, resulting in 5.6 % of data left out in the considered period for SZA < 80 (see Table 2).
+Available data were already partly quality controlled, in particular for DNI reference measurements, resulting in 5.6% of data left out in the considered period for SZA < 80 (see Table 2).

-All remaining data was further tested using the BSRN recommended quality control (QC) tests (Roesch et al., 2011).
-Three tests for GHI, DHI and DNI measurements were performed: Extremely Rare Limits (ERL) test which sets physical upper and lower limit bounds to each quantity and two consistency tests, that is, DHI/GHI (diffuse ratio) and the ratio of GHI over calculated global from DHI and DNI (GHI/GHI, where GHI = DNI · cos(SZA) + DHI).
+All remaining data were further tested using the Baseline Surface Radiation Network (BSRN) recommended quality control (QC) tests (Roesch et al., 2011).
+Three tests for GHI, DHI and DNI measurements were performed: extremely rare limits (ERL) test which sets physical upper and lower limit bounds to each quantity and two consistency tests: DHI/GHI (Diffuse ratio) and the ratio of GHI over calculated global from DHI and DNI (GHI/GHI, where GHI = DNI · cos(SZA) + DHI).
 This latter can only be applied to TBM since independent GHI, DHI, DNI measurements are required.
 The percentages of data passing the tests for SZA < 80 are separately given for TBM and SPN1 in Table 3.

-The final considered datasets for each site were built from all 1 min data for which all tests (ERL and DHI/DHI for TBM and SPN1 and GHI/GHI for TBM) were passed.
-Data was further limited to SZA lower than 80° and both GHI and DHI measurements larger than 5 W m-2.
-Moreover, for Palaiseau, all data for solar azimuth angle (SAA) lower than 70° (early morning summer data, with SAA = 180 for solar noon) was removed due to direct shadow effects on SPN1 from a surrounding meteorological mast.
+The final considered data sets for each site were built from all 1 min data for which all tests (ERL and DHI / DHI for TBM and SPN1 and GHI / GHI for TBM) were passed.
+Data were further limited to SZA lower than 80° and both GHI and DHI measurements larger than 5 W m-2.
+Moreover, for Palaiseau, all data for solar azimuth angle (SAA) lower than 70° (early morning summer data, with SAA = 180 for solar noon) were removed due to direct shadow effects on SPN1 from a surrounding meteorological mast.